-Gunman hunted as five reported shot at Virginia high school graduation
+Seven shot and two arrested at Virginia graduation ceremony

-Virginia Commonwealth shooting – latest: Gunman hunted as five reported shot at high school graduation
+Virginia Commonwealth shooting – latest: Seven shot and two arrested at graduation ceremony

-Multiple people have been shot and wounded at a high school graduation ceremony being held on Virginia Commonwealth University’s Monroe Park campus.
+Seven people have been shot and wounded at a high school graduation ceremony being held on Virginia Commonwealth University’s Monroe Park campus.

-Reports from Richmond say that there are “at least four” victims and that “dozens of loud bangs” were heard at the Altria Theater on Tuesday.
+Officials in Richmond say that three people suffered life-threatening injuries and dour non-life-threatening injuries after gunshots outside the Altria Theater on Tuesday afternoon.
+Police say that two suspects were arrested.

 The conditions of the shooting victims have not been released.